spu-bigdataanalytics-193/assignment4/README.md

 While doing this project, your must use `Apache Spark` in order to do operations.
 You can also use `pandas` and other packages that are not in `spark` environment as well, but for project purpose, our main focus is to learn pyspark API (Other ways might be computationally expensive, *time consuming*, to run).

+PS: Don't confuse *Spark* with *pyspark*. *Spark* is the applcation to do big data analytics, *pyspark* is the python API to interact with Spark.
+You need both to be installed in the platform you want to use.

+You can use standard python or anaconda distribution of python.
+I suggest you to use standard python, and create virtual environments.

+[Visual Studio Code](https://code.visualstudio.com/) is a nice IDE to use, or you can use other editors as well.

+Jupyter has two options, `notebook` and `lab`.
+They are like IDEs for interactive notebooks.

 ### How can I run spark?

 As you already know from previous classes, we have multiple options.